2394425147/astrodx/README.md

 However, if you have issues, please don't hesitate to point it out in issues and we'll try to answer them as best as we can.

 This game is a clean-room implementation of maimai, and has been developed without using any original arcade data.
+> If you owns the origional copyright of this game (SEGA), or you did other maimai simulator before our first release and concerning about clean-room implementation claim, we may offer you our game project for validating purpose, please contact us.
 - For simai interpreter and serializer used in AstroDX: [SimaiSharp](https://github.com/reflektone-games/SimaiSharp)
 - For game open-source parts: [AstroDX core-dump](https://github.com/2394425147/maipaddx/tree/main/core-dump)